-The Bangkok Noi Museum is located on the Thonburi bank of the Chao Phraya near the Bangkok Noi canal.
-It’s one of the community museums set up by the Bangkok Metropolitan Authority to preserve the rich history of the local community in the area.
+The Bangkok Noi Museum is located on the Thonburi bank of the Chao Phraya near the Bangkok Noi Canal.
+It’s a community museum set up by the Bangkok Metropolitan Authority to preserve the rich history of the local community in Bangkok Noi district.

 Bancok was now on the west bank of the new course of the river.
 There was also a Chinese community on the east bank on land that is now the Grand Palace.